 Your body and muscles can also benefit from the amino acids in eating the whole eggs such as L-arginine, which is vital to the production of protein and the release of natural growth hormones and leucine, which helps the production of growth hormones and regulates blood sugar.
 The yolk has most of the vitamins and minerals and it carries half the protein!

 Cooking eggs: You can manage your fat intake by cooking your eggs in a non-stick cooking spray.
 Frying your egg in olive oil is a choice too.
-Usually to manage calories and fat a lot of people put 1-2 egg yolks per 6 egg whites for large servings or large healthy recipes.
+Usually to manage calories and fat a lot of people put one egg yolk, even up to two, per 6 egg whites for large servings or large healthy recipes.

 While eating egg whites is certainly a great thing if your goal is to cut calories, don’t forget that your body needs the protein, omega-3 fatty acids, amino acids, and vitamins and minerals in the yolk of the egg.
 You will be doing your hormones and heart a favor by including 1-2 yolks in your diet a day.
 Another plus, the fat in them adds flavor.